a2stuff/a2d/res/notes/testplan.md

 * Create a set of nested directories, 21 levels deep or more (e.g. `/VOL/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D/D`).
 Launch DeskTop and open the volume.
 Apple > Find Files.
 Enter a search term (e.g. `*`) and click Search.
 Verify that the DA doesn't crash.
 (Not all files will be found, though.)

 # Selector

+* Load Selector.
+Put a disk in Slot 6, Drive 1.
+Startup > Slot 6.
+Verify that the system boots the disk.
+Repeat for all other slots with drives.

 * Launch Selector, invoke BASIC.SYSTEM.
 Ensure /RAM exists.
 * Launch Selector, invoke DeskTop, File > Quit, run BASIC.SYSTEM.
 Ensure /RAM exists.